mstream/nix-chad/docs/options.generated.md

-Cancels current selection or mode\.
+Cancel current selection or mode